 This post outlines the Fed.
 R. Civ.
 P. 56(d) rule on additional discovery during summary judgment based on rulings from a recent case out of the 10th Circuit, Cerveny v.
 Aventis, Inc.

-New to Simplified Procedure in Colorado state court?
-This post provides an overview of C.R.C.P.
+A multi-chapter resource about Simplified Procedure in Colorado state court, with an overview of C.R.C.P.
 16.1 Simplified Procedure and what to expect if your case is proceeding under it.